Rahul Hemrajani

 The project team presented this grievance to several popular LLM chatbots, including ChatGPT 3.5, ChatGPT 4.0, Google’s Gemini Pro, Microsoft’s CoPilot, and Anthropic’s Claude 2.
 To evaluate the performance of these LLMs against the human response, we asked a group of 20 law students from NLSIU to rate the chatbots’ responses based on three criteria:

-Paid chatbots, such as ChatGPT 4, Clause 3 Opus and Gemini Ultra produced better results but struggled to provide comprehensive and context-specific advice.
+Paid chatbots, such as ChatGPT 4, Claude 3 Opus and Gemini Ultra, produced better results but struggled to provide comprehensive and context-specific advice.
 While ChatGPT 4 offered step-by-step instructions for filing a consumer case, it failed to contextualise the location from the prompt and provided generic advice about consulting local lawyers and laws.

 We can draw three conclusions from these results: First, chatbots do not give accurate or exhaustive legal advice when confronted with common grievances, often missing key interventions such as consumer hotlines and legal notices.
 Second, chatbots fail to provide specific advice tailored to the user’s situation and documents.
 Third, their conversational style is not professional; instead of gathering information and guiding the client through the process, they provide generic, aggregate advice based on the initial prompt.